surifirstpin/biplus_documentation/docs/GlobalParameters.md

 <center><h1>Global Parameter</h1></center>

-It is a flat file data in JSON format which can be used to manipulate, control and set predefined values. acuBi allows you to provide additional key values to manipulate the data in calculations column or c Bi+ will allow you to organize the data from database using this global parameters as per your business requirement.
+It is a flat file data in JSON format which can be used to manipulate, control and set predefined values. acuBi allows you to provide additional key values to manipulate the data in calculations column or control Bi+ will allow you to organize the data from database using this global parameters as per your business requirement.
 It can be used in the following ways:
 - Control data access based on login.
 - Povide access to predefined list of filter values based on login.